Hua Hin Night Markets Guide 2026: 7 Markets Compared

 Cicada Night Market

-Cicada Night Market stands out as Hua Hin’s most artistic and visually striking market.
-Located in the Khao Takiab end of town, it offers a completely different experience from the traditional Hua Hin Night Market.
+Cicada Night Market is the most artistic market in Hua Hin.
+It’s toward the Khao Takiab end of town and feels completely different from the traditional Hua Hin Night Market.

 Cicada at a glance:

-• Best for: Artisan crafts, handmade souvenirs and artistic atmosphere
+Best for: Artisan crafts, handmade souvenirs and Instagram photos

-• Local tip: Buy more food vouchers than needed early to avoid queuing twice
+Local tip: Buy more food vouchers than you need early to avoid queuing twice

-The market is split into two parts: the dining section, where street food vendors offer every possible Thai creation, from staples like Pad Thai and Pad Kra Pow to local curries and desserts.
-Western favourites like pizza and pasta are also available.
+The market splits into two parts: the dining section where street food vendors sell everything from Pad Thai and Pad Kra Pow to curries and desserts.
+You can also get Western food like pizza and pasta.

 What’s for Sale?

-Cicada offers the most diverse shopping experience of all Hua Hin’s markets.
-The artisan section features handmade jewelry, original paintings, handcrafted clothing, and unique homewares you won’t find elsewhere.
+Cicada has the best shopping of all the Hua Hin markets.
+The artisan section has handmade jewelry, paintings, handcrafted clothing, and homewares you won’t find anywhere else.

-In the front southern corner, there’s a flea market section selling inexpensive clothes.
-While the quality here is more hit-and-miss, I’ve occasionally found surprisingly good deals on casual wear.
-They stock larger sizes on occasion and also often have a range of second hand golf clubs.
+In the front southern corner, there’s a flea market section selling cheap clothes.
+It’s hit and miss, but I’ve found some decent casual wear.
+They sometimes have larger sizes and often stock second-hand golf clubs.

 How’s the Entertainment?

-Entertainment is where Cicada excels.
-There are two distinct performance areas that operate simultaneously, creating a festival-like atmosphere.
+Entertainment is where Cicada does well.
+There are two performance areas often operating at the same time.

-The main stage near the entrance features live bands performing everything from jazz to contemporary Thai pop.
-It’s usually a pretty chilled-out space with plenty of seating and even some comfy bean bags.
+The main stage near the entrance has live bands playing everything from jazz to Thai pop.
+It’s usually pretty relaxed with plenty of seating and some bean bags.

-What many visitors miss is the second performance area tucked away at the back of the dining area.
-We have seen everything from an excellent blind pianist to traditional performers and pop/light rock bands here.
+A lot of visitors miss the second performance area at the back of the dining section.
+I’ve seen everything from a blind pianist to traditional performers and pop/rock bands there.

 What About the Prices?

-The Voucher System: Cicada is unique among Hua Hin markets in using a food ticket system.
-You must purchase vouchers (100 baht per strip with mixed denominations) to pay for food, as vendors don’t accept cash.
-Crucially, unused tickets can only be redeemed that same night—requiring another queue before leaving.
+The Voucher System: Cicada uses a food ticket system that’s different from other markets.
+You buy vouchers (100 baht per strip with mixed denominations) to pay for food.
+Vendors don’t take cash.
+You can only redeem unused tickets the same night, which means queuing again before you leave.

-I find Cicada significantly more expensive than other markets in Hua Hin – about a 15-20% premium compared to Tamarind Market right next door.
-The quality isn’t necessarily better either, which is why I typically browse and shop at Cicada, maybe have a cocktail (they do make excellent ones), but then head to Tamarind for dinner.
+Cicada is noticeably more expensive than other markets in Hua Hin—about 15-20% more than Tamarind Market next door.
+The quality isn’t necessarily better either.
+I usually browse and shop at Cicada, maybe have a cocktail (they make good ones), but then go to Tamarind for dinner.

 Insider Tips and What I Love (or Don’t)